BryceVerberne/CSC240/README.md

 # CSC 240 - Introduction to Different Programming Languages

-This repository contains programs written for the CSC240 Introduction to Different Programming Languages course at Scottsdale Community College, taught by Professor Meacham.
+Welcome to my CSC240 repository!
+This repository contains projects from my CSC 240 course: Introduction to Different Programming Languages, taken at Scottsdale Community College, taught by Professor Meacham.

 ## Course Description

-CSC240 covers the fundamentals of various programming languages, such as Scheme, Prolog, C, and C++.
-The course provides a solid foundation in understanding the unique features, syntax, and paradigms of each language, enabling students to develop their problem-solving skills and adapt to new programming environments.
+CSC 240 is a course that covers the fundamentals of various programming languages, such as Scheme, Prolog, C, and C++.
+It provides a solid foundation in understanding the unique features, syntax, and paradigms of each language, enabling students to develop their problem-solving skills and adapt to new programming environments.

 ## Repository Contents